About New 3D Technologies

 Revolutionizing the way people view — and interact with — images.

-New 3D Technologies (N3T) was born when its parent, Dimension Technologies Inc. (DTI), shifted toward commercial markets.
+New 3D Technologies (N3T) was born when its predecessor, Dimension Technologies Inc. (DTI), shifted toward commercial markets.
 We have a new name, but we’re still incredibly proud of where we came from.

 DTI was nurtured in the Rochester Institute of Technology Venture Creations business incubator and grew to earn 50 research and development grants from several government agencies and commercial clients.